alvintsantos/feedback-test/README.md

 composer install
 ```

-4. Configure your database connection in the `.env` file:
+4. Copy the `.env.example` file to create a new `.env` file and configure your database connection:
 ```bash
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1